 - Dr. Burton Berkson, USA

-- Dr. Harold C. Clarke and Dr. Mariella Clarke, USA
+- Dr. Harold C. Clark and Dr. Mariella Clark, USA

 - Dr. Isaac Eliaz, USA